Study abroad in Jakarta

 10.6M city / 30M+ metro area

+Study abroad in Jakarta works best when you choose by university fit, housing and daily routine, not just the city photo.
 Indonesia's serious urban exchange base: best for Universitas Indonesia and business/ASEAN-focused students who can handle traffic, humidity, malls, commuter rail, and a megacity rhythm.
+Check neighbourhoods and campus routes before committing to housing.

 Who loves this city?